 Transmission Blocking Vaccines

 TROSPA: The tick receptor for outer surface protein A (TROSPA) is essential for the colonization of Borrelia burgdorferi.
 Blocking this receptor using anti-TROSPA sera or RNA interference decreases the adherence of spirochetes to the gut of I. scapularis, thereby reducing bacterial colonization and pathogen transmission.
-OspA has been considered a candidate for vaccines aimed at preventing pathogen transmission (Pal et al. 2004).
+OspA has been considered a candidate for vaccines aimed at preventing pathogen transmission (Pal et al., 2004).
 Vaccination with OspA in mice inhibited the transmission of the pathogen to ticks.
 Combining OspA with TROSPA has been shown to enhance vaccine efficacy.

-64TRP & Salp 15: The cement protein 64TRP, derived from Rhipicephalus appendiculatus, has shown potential in halting the transmission of tick-borne encephalitis, making it a strong candidate for transmission-blocking vaccine development.
+64TRP and Salp 15: The cement protein 64TRP, derived from Rhipicephalus appendiculatus, has shown potential in halting the transmission of tick-borne encephalitis, making it a strong candidate for transmission-blocking vaccine development.
 Similarly, Salp15, an immunosuppressive molecule secreted by Ixodes scapularis, interferes with the host's immune response by binding to OspA.
 Blocking this interaction supports its candidacy as a transmission-blocking antigen.